iPad Pro vs. MacBook Air: Is iPad Pro A Laptop Replacement?

 - You can pin widgets (weather, reminders, stocks, next up, etc.) to the left side of your home screen.
 It’s the same interface as when you swipe right on your iPhone.

 - The on-screen keyboard can be made smaller and float when you pinch the keyboard.
 The floating keyboard makes typing on a huge screen more reasonable and similar to typing on iPhone.

 - iPadOS 13 has desktop-class browsing in Safari.
 Previously on iPad, you’d occasionally get a mobile version of sites.
 Also, forms and inputs weren’t always functional when the interface was designed for a mouse.
 Sites like Google Analytics, Google Docs, and cPanel were barely usable on iPad, but they work well now.

 - iPhone is the best-selling tech product of all time, so what’s wrong with a tweaked version of iPhone blown up on a giant iPad screen? iPad Pro is priced like a computer, with a fully upgraded version priced over $2,000, and marketed as a device for creators.
 It’s not realistic to expect to get real work (other than email) done on an operating system that’s similar to iPhone’s software.
 Anyone who creates with a real computer, has five windows open simultaneously and switches with rapid speed.

-- The file management system is better on iPadOS 13 because it functions similar to desktop, and you can finally use external drives.
-You can finally do most things with files that you can with Mac, but managing files is still easier on Mac.
+- The file management system is better than it used to be because it functions more similar to desktop, and you can finally use external drives.
+But managing files is still easier on Mac.

 - Switching between four or more windows can be done with Split View and Slide Over, but you can move faster on Mac.
 Apps aren’t always where you expect them to be while multitasking (Dieter from The Verge broke this down well).
 Two examples: